Державний архів Луганської області

 - Derzhavnyi arkhiv Luhans'koi oblasti

 Luhansk Regional Archive Board was founded in 1925.
 Since 1932 it was registered as Luhansk State History Archive.
-Luhansk was renamed in Voroshilovgrad on November 5, 1935.Accordingly all state bodies and departments underwent renaming too.
+Luhansk was renamed Voroshilovgrad on November 5, 1935.Accordingly all state bodies and departments underwent renaming too.
 In spring of 1938 Voroshilovgrad State History Archive was turned into Voroshilovgrad Oblast History Archive.
 Since December 3, 1938 all state archive boards were subordinated to NKVD.
-Voroshilovgrad Oblast History Archive was renamed into Voroshilovgrad Oblast State Archive in 1941.
+Voroshilovgrad Oblast History Archive was renamed Voroshilovgrad Oblast State Archive in 1941.
 In the period of Nazi occupation (1942) all archive documents were evacuated.
 Voroshilovgrad State Archive resumed its activity in 1943 after the liberation of the town.
 After the next renaming of Voroshilovgrad into Luhansk in 1958 the archive was registered as Luhansk Oblast State Archive.
 It was subordinated to Luhansk Regional Executive Committee.
 Since 1990 it has been officially registered as the State Archive of Luhansk Oblast.
 According to the Decree of the Presidium of the Supreme Council of Ukraine from August 27, 1991, the Archive of the Luhansk Oblast Committee of the Communist Party of Ukraine was liquidated and its holdings constituted a section of the State Archive.

 The State Archive of Luhansk Oblast is located at 85 Radianska Street.
 There is a workroom in the building.